mainmatter/playbook/project-procedure/digital-products/README.md

-Once the strategy for the product has been established and is well understood and agreed upon by all stakeholders, the next step is identifying the set of functionality to be added in the current increment of the product.
+Once the strategy for the product has been established and is well understood and agreed upon by all stakeholders, the next step is identifying the set of functionality to be added in the respective increment of the product.
 If the product is going to replace an existing system, the functionality provided by that system can be used as a reference.
-In the first increment, we recommend starting with the minimal possible version of the product, addressing the most basic needs of the project's personas (e.g. building the bare product configurator but no payment mechanism or order management system yet).
+In the first increment, we recommend starting with the minimal possible version of the product, addressing the most basic needs of the project's personas (e.g. building only a bare product configurator but no payment mechanism or order management system yet).
-Subsequent increments will extend and optimize what was built in previous increments (e.g. adding a checkout flow with payment, adding an order management system for the company's sales representatives etc.).
+Subsequent increments will extend and optimize what was built in previous increments with coherent blocks of functionality (e.g. adding a checkout flow with payment, adding an order management system for the company's sales representatives etc.).

 While applying a systematic approach for developing a coherent understanding of what will be built, we recommend keeping the product design stage limited and